St. Mark's Church, Užice: Characteristics

 Today, the church is surrounded by the modern, high buildings.

 The influence of the Islamic style of construction is visible in the decorative elements - ornaments on the northern door, divider between the naos and narthex, connection of the gallery with the bell tower, etc. The bell tower itself is described as "one of the most unusual in Serbian sacral architecture".

 The church has a rich collection of icons, some of them predating the existence of the church.
 Especially valuable is the refined depiction of the Christ Pantocrator on golden background, in the Italo-Cretan style.
 There is also an icon of the Theotokos with Christ and young Saint John, made in some of the artisan shops on the Aegean coast.
 Both icons are from the 16th century.

-Other important icons are the one of the Saint Archangel Stephen, from the early 19th century, work of Simeon Lazović, and two of the prophets Isaiah and Solomon in the ovally shaped woodcut medallions, taken from the old church's doors.
+Other important icons are that of the Saint Archangel Stephen, from the early 19th century, work of Simeon Lazović, and two of the prophets Isaiah and Solomon in the ovally shaped woodcut medallions, taken from the old church's doors.
 They are all exhibited in the vault, which consists of oak chests on the western wall.
 Other valuables include filigree crosses from the 19th century, silver cressets and censers, silk and velvet shrouds woven with gold, antimins from the early 18th century, etc.

 On 15 August 1951 it was protected by the Institute for the protection and scientific research of the cultural monuments (decision 921/51).
 On 7 March 1983 it was confirmed as a cultural monument and in 1987 officially classified as the Cultural Monument of Great Importance ("State Gazette", No. 47/87).